expo/expo/docs/pages/build-reference/ios-builds.md

 1. Run `fastlane gym` in the **ios** directory.
 1. **Deprecated:** Run the `eas-build-pre-upload-artifacts` script from **package.json** if defined.
 1. Store a cache of files and directories defined in the build profile. `Podfile.lock` is cached by default.
 Subsequent builds will restore this cache. ([Learn more](../build/eas-json/).)
-1. Upload the build artifact to a private AWS S3 bucket.
+1. Upload the application archive to a private AWS S3 bucket.

-   - The artifact path can be configured in **eas.json** at `builds.ios.PROFILE_NAME.artifactPath`.
+   - The artifact path can be configured in **eas.json** at `builds.ios.PROFILE_NAME.applicationArchivePath`.
 It defaults to **ios/build/App.ipa**.
-You can specify a glob-like pattern for `artifactPath`.
+You can specify a glob-like pattern for `applicationArchivePath`.
 We're using the [fast-glob](https://github.com/mrmlnc/fast-glob#pattern-syntax) package under the hood.

 1. If the build was successful: run the `eas-build-on-success` script from **package.json** if defined.
 1. If the build failed: run the `eas-build-on-error` script from **package.json** if defined.
 1. Run the `eas-build-on-complete` script from **package.json** if defined.
 The `EAS_BUILD_STATUS` env variable is set to either `finished` or `errored`.
+1. Upload the build artifacts archive to a private AWS S3 bucket if `buildArtifactPaths` is specified in the build profile.

 ## Building iOS Projects With Fastlane